 Academic Holiday

-Any day (Monday through Friday) occurring between the beginning and ending of the academic year that is so designated by the President.
+Any day (Monday through Friday) occurring between the beginning and ending of the academic year that is so designated by the campus President.
 Except by special arrangement, faculty members are not expected to be on duty during academic holidays.

 Faculty Vacation

 The period from the end of one academic year to the beginning of the next, when all continuing academic year faculty members are on vacation status, except for those scheduled to teach in summer term or for those on duty by other special arrangement.
-For faculty members taking a quarter off in exchange for summer quarter teaching, the period extends from the end of the quarter preceding the quarter taken off to the beginning of the quarter succeeding the quarter taken off.

-Starting/Ending Cutoff

-Midnight on a cutoff date indicates the end of one term and the beginning of the next term for administrative and systemwide reporting purposes.
-For all campuses, the summer/fall cutoff date is August 31.
-Thus, for these purposes August 31 is the last day of the summer term and September 1 is the first day of the fall term.
-For all campuses, the spring/summer cutoff is May 31.
-Other permanent cutoff dates (fall/spring or fall/winter and winter/spring) may be set by the campus.

 Reference

-Date approved by the President: November 18, 2004
+Date approved by the President:

-Office responsible for implementation: Academic Programs and Undergraduate Education
+Office responsible for implementation: Office of the Provost

 Related University Policies/Documents/Manuals/Handbooks: AS-677-09, AS-635-05, AS-576-01/EC, AS-511-98/IC, AS-467-96/IC, AS-421-94/EX

-Any laws, regulations or codes of practice which should be referred to in conjunction with the policy: Title 5 Section 42920, the California Faculty Association Collective Bargaining Agreement (Provision 20.4, Article 33), CSU Coded Memo: HR 2004-11
+Any laws, regulations or codes of practice which should be referred to in conjunction with the policy: Title 5 Section 42920, the California Faculty Association Collective Bargaining Agreement (Provision 20.4, Article 33), CSU Coded Memo: HR 2004-11, HR/Salary 2025-19